 Heidi Winery – Ishikawa

 If we refer back to the two types of wine in Japan explained earlier, here is where you will appreciate this offering.
 Heidi Winery prides itself on using homemade Japan grapes from the local areas.
-These grapes are overlooking the Sea of Japan with the specialities being the Aojo series and the Senri series.
+These grapes grow overlooking the Sea of Japan with the specialty varieties being the Aojo series and the Senri series.

 These are the perfect wines to match amazing Japanese seafood!
 The winery tour itself allows you to visit the vineyards and then enjoy a tasting from a window with a spectacular view.